-- If you miss a dose of phenylephrine drops and are taking it regularly, take it as soon as possible.
+- If you miss a dose of phenylephrine drops, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not take 2 doses at once.
+Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use phenylephrine drops.